stephanedorotich/TeamN/README.md

 ## Who we are
 TeamN is a group of dedicated students studying Human-Computer Interaction (HCI) at the [University of Calgary](https://www.ucalgary.ca/) (Fall 2020).
 Our aim is to become perceptive and insightful designers by learning about the user experience and how to apply our findings to project development.
-Our project repository is: (https://github.com/stephanedorotich/TeamN).
+Our [project repository](https://github.com/stephanedorotich/TeamN).
 ### Stéphane Dorotich
 > A student of Computer Science at UofC, Stéphane is interested in society's relationship with technology and would like to develop tools that promote informed decision making.
 He is an avid musician, rock climber, and gamer, enjoying the mental and physical engagement of those and many other activities.